Aetopia/NoSteamWebHelper/README.md

 ## How does NoSteamWebHelper kill or disable CEF/Chromium Embedded Framework?

-1. Launch Steam through `NoSteamWebHelper.exe`.
+1. Launch Steam through `NoSteamWebHelper.exe` with the `-vgui` to make Steam use the legacy VGUI.
 2. Wait for Steam's window to be hidden, this indicates Steam has fully initialized.
 3. Suspend the single WebHelper process, this is acheived by passing `-cef-single-process -cef-disable-breakpad` to the Steam's executable.
 4. Empty the WebHelper's working set, this will cause the memory usage of the process to go down to 0 MB.